VirtualTruckerRPC/Virtual-Trucker-Rich-Presence/README.md

 ![Rich presence example on Multiplayer](https://i.sgtbrds.tk/of86i.png)

 ## Changelog
+### Update 2.8.3
+ - Added Speed again (When engine is turned on)
+ - Removed duplicate functions
+ - Added current vehicle info when doing a delivery
+ - Changed "In (CITY)" to "At (CITY)"
+ - Other minor fixes
+ - Updated Node Packages
+ - Changed Node-Notifier (snoreToast & notifu64) files in .iss script
 ### Update 2.8.2
  - Fixed multiplayer "undefined" error when game is loading
 ### Update 2.8.1